-FTP sites are typically used for uploading and downloading files to a central server computer, for the sake of file distribution.
+FTP sites are typically used to upload and download files to a central server computer for the sake of file distribution.

 The typical information needed to connect to an FTP site is:

 FTP Hosting offers a full range of FTP services.
-FTP hosting is designed for graphic design firms, web developers, or any business that requires moving large files on a regular basis.
+FTP hosting is designed for graphic design firms, web developers, or any business that requires moving large files regularly.